-MGT 400 International Business (3CH): In the present day business has developed from a simple word to a global practice.
-Even the local business industries started facing competition from global business giants.
-This has brought in continued competition not in profits, but in quality, cost, skills, and even business dynamics.
-The course in International Business provides emphasis to the global business scenario, analyze interrelation between governments and business across borders.
+MGT 400 International Business (3CH): The course in International Business provides emphasis to the global business scenario, analyze interrelation between governments and business across borders.
 Further it studies the economic dynamics between countries/regions.
 The course provides a detailed insight into the international monetary system, international trade and foreign direct investment.
-The basic objective of the course is to introduce International Business as a subject and to provide an understanding of the global economy to gain the best understanding of the subject with the major issues related to the business environment.
+The basic objective of the course is to provide an understanding of the global economy to gain the best understanding of the subject with the major issues related to the business environment.
 This course is generally "macro" in its composition, which is developed to provide intellectual focus with emphasis on the impact and overriding theories best describing the International Business scenario.

-Business Management Specialization Courses:
+Business Management Specialization Courses: HRM 300 Human Resource Management (3CH): This is an introductory course for HRM specialization that will help students to acquaint with the roles and the functions of the HRM.
+Students will analyze different HR trends and challenges from both an employee's point of view and an employer's point of view.

-HRM 300 Human Resource Management (3CH): This is an introductory course for HRM specialization that will help students to acquaint with the roles and the functions of the HRM.
-From the beginning of its life until its end, every business is faced with people issues.
-People are the essence of any business and it is Human Resources that makes or breaks a business.
-Students in this course are going to gain knowledge on the evolution of the subject matter to understand its origin and reasons for why it was developed.
-They will analyze different HR trends and challenges from both an employee's point of view and an employer's point of view.
-The topics are designed in the way that will improve students' understanding and knowledge of the course.
-The course will cover the topics such as the importance of equal employment opportunity, compensation, training, job analysis, recruitment and selection, performance appraisal, talent management, labor relations and collective bargaining, etc. This course challenges the students to recognize, understand, and apply HRM concepts and functions.
-Further, it helps students enhance their HR skills through use of case studies, in-class assignments, projects discussions, and develop the necessary analytical and critical thinking required to understand problems that HR managers face and to handle them responsibly.
+This course challenges the students to recognize, understand, and apply HRM concepts and functions.
+Further, it helps students to enhance their HR skills through use of case studies, in class assignments, projects discussions, and develop the necessary analytical and critical thinking required to understand problems that HR managers face and to handle them responsibly.